22.png

 Everyone has a story to tell.
 Here’s mine.

 I began listening, not just to my friends’ stories, but to others’.
-I’d always been a reader, but now I read less for the plot and more for the characters.
+I had always been a reader, but now I read less for the plot and more for the characters.
 The same went for TV shows and movies—give me character arcs or give me death!
 I listened to TED talks about experiences foreign to me, from mental illness to escaping cults to synesthesia.
-I needed to know what made people tick and what made them unique, and once I understood them, I wanted to tell those stories!
+I needed to know what made people tick and what made them unique, and once I understood them, I wanted to help tell those stories!

 Throughout my life, I’ve learned the importance of relationship and empathy, of nurturing others and allowing them to do the same for me.
-I endeavor to apply these lessons in my writing, providing my readers not only with thrilling adventures and quests to make the world a better place, but also with characters who struggle, fall, and rise.
+I endeavor to apply these lessons in my writing, providing my readers not only with thrilling quests to make the world a better place, but also with characters who struggle, fall, and rise.
 I hope through my work you will be reminded that you are not alone on this journey, and that if you press forward you will become who you’re made to be.

 Let’s press forward together!